What is an Aluminium Extrusion and What are They Used For?

 The aluminium is shaped using dies which are tools cut from sturdy steel, into the void of the desired shape.
 During the process the aluminium is fed into a ‘holding chamber’ called a container.
 Pressure is applied from behind the piece of aluminium which slowly compresses to fill up the space inside the container.
 After this, the pressure continues and there is nowhere for the aluminium to go except through the relatively small aperture in which the die is situated, shaping the aluminium as it squeezes through.

-The piece of aluminium fed into the extruder is called a billet.
+The piece of aluminium fed into the press is called a billet.
 The billet must be heated up in order to become malleable enough for the extrusion process without suffering molecular damage.
 The heating process also plays a part in tempering the aluminium profiles, readying the metal for use in industrial processes or plant building, making it a dual benefit.
 Following extrusion, the aluminium can be treated according to the needs of the industry in which it will be used, before one of several cooling techniques are applied.

 The advantages of using the extrusion process is obvious: it is a quick and easy way to form the aluminium into the desired shape.
 Also, there is little wastage, as there would be if a stamp press was used – think leftover dough from cutting out biscuits: when the ‘dough’ is aluminium which would need to be remoulded, retreated and reprocessed in order to cut out more shapes, the expense soon adds up.